When is it time to work with a business coach?

 Thinking about a business coach?
 Find the right fit.

 Most coaches will offer a free conversation so you can see if you mesh.
 That’s really important.
 Ilise had been on my radar because she specialized in working with people just like me.
 When we talked, I knew her style would fit mine.
 She had the right amount of guidance, accountability, niceness and toughness to keep me on track.

 Not ready for a business coach?
 Get accountable somehow.

 An accountability group is different than working with a one-on-one coach—but it can be beneficial to connect with your peers.
-I’ve been a member of the Designers Roundtable for 4+ years.
+I’ve been a member of the Creatives Roundtable for 4+ years.
 We all come together, share our challenges and successes, learn from each other, and keep each other on track.